turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ![](../../../../.gitbook/assets/oysterpack-testing-code-meme.jpg)

 Don't try this at home folks because it is very dangerous!
 Sadly this happens much too often than folks like to admit.
-Others might even say that is the price to pay for "agile" ...
-Kidding aside, you better have thoroughly tested your smart contract before you stripped it of all access keys because you will not get a second chance.
+In the corporate world, some might even say that is the price to pay for "agile" ...
+All kidding aside, you better have thoroughly tested your smart contract before you stripped it of all access keys because you will not get a second chance.
 After all access keys are deleted from the contract, the deployed contract is locked down and becomes **immutable**.
 Immutable means the contract code can never change and becomes married to the blockchain forever ... until death do us part.

 It boils down to risk management.
 In order to reap the high rewards that smart contracts offer, we must manage the high risk that comes along.
-Hopefully we can learn from mistakes that other have made like the [DAO attack][4] or the [second Parity Wallet Hack][5] where literally hundreds of millions of dollars worth of assets we lost.
+Hopefully we can learn from mistakes that other have made like the [DAO attack][4] or the [second Parity Wallet Hack][5] where literally hundreds of millions of dollars worth of assets were lost.
 Smart contracts is serious business, and DeFi smart contracts are serious money.
 Testing is the crucial pillar of the software development process that directly correlates to risk.
 I hope I have your attention by now.

-That being said, testing is a huge topic and all we will have time here is to focus on unit testing.
-It all starts with unit testing, but it does not end there.
-You should also run local simulation tests and integration tests using deployed contracts on testnet, but we'll save that for another time.
-In this tutorial, we will continue where we left off from last time. and look at unit testing the fungible token NEP-141 interface on the [STAKE][3] project.
+Testing is a huge topic and all we will only have time here to get started and focus on unit testing.
+Unit testing is just the beginning and acts as a critical first line of defense.
+In this tutorial, we will continue where we left off from last time.
+We'll get hands-on and write unit tests for the fungible token NEP-141 interface on the [STAKE][3] project.
 There's a lot to cover, so let's roll up our sleeves and get to work ...

 {% hint style="danger" %}
 #### WARNING: Do not trust contract code blindly